 BASIC JOB DESCRIPTION

 In a way, I’m a story-teller for ASAP.
 I delight in sharing both what God is doing, as well as opportunities to make a difference and meet needs for God’s precious people.
-As Ambassador Director, I watch for volunteers and help equip and train them to fulfill Jesus’ gospel commission to reach refugees, the poor, the persecuted, and the unreached.
+As Mission Advancement Officer, I watch for volunteers and help equip and train them to fulfill Jesus’ gospel commission to reach refugees, the poor, the persecuted, and the unreached.
 Based on Luke 10:2, I am praying that God raises up more workers (both overseas and in our country) to reach the world ASAP.

 I graduated from Andrews University with a B.A. in Religion and a minor in French.
 While running youth camps and pastoring, I completed part of an M.Div. and plan to someday finish that degree.
 But in the meantime, I’ve been learning a lot, not just in hands-on, part-time pastoral and church planting ministry, but also in mothering and homeschooling our five children: Anthony (18), Katherine (15), Elizabeth (11), Victoria (9) and Benjamin (4).
 What a lot our children have taught us about life and our wonderful God.